erikyo/cf7-smtp/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A simple SMTP plugin for Contact Form 7 with automated report and mail templates.
-Free and without ads
+A free SMTP plugin for Contact Form 7 that allows the smtp server configuration of wp_mail() powered by automated report and custom mail templates.

 == Description ==